Cooks Hill: History

 Their eldest son, Thomas Cook (born in 1834) moved to Nemingha with his parents and brother John (born at Turanville) as a child.
 He is reported to ride the 5 miles into Tamworth to meet the mail coach once a week.
 In 1854 Thomas became manager at age 20 of the same property that brought his family to Australia, "Turanville", Scone in the Upper Hunter, for his uncles William and Henry Dangar, and was soon placed in charge of all of William Dangar's grazing interests.
-Samuel and Elizabeth had two more children, William and Elizabeth, at Nemingha, but Willam died as a child in 1855 at Nemingha.
+Samuel and Elizabeth had two more children, William and Elizabeth, at Nemingha, but William died as a child in 1855 at Nemingha.

 Thomas Cook married Charlotte Bentley Sibley, whose father was also from the same area of Cornwall as the Dangar's, in 1867.
 The next year William Dangar died in England in 1868, and Thomas Cook inherited "Turanville" at age 34, as well as "Drildool" and "Cubbaroo"at Burren Junction, "Merrywinebone", "North Oreel" and "South Oreel" in the Barwon district.

-Samuel and Elizabeth sold Nemingha to John Gill, and after 32 years of success in NSW, and long association with the Dangars and the AAC, moved to Newcastle (Cooks Hill) in 1869 to retire to "Lucerna", in Lower Church Street, where Elizabeth died 9 years later on 18 November 1878, and Samuel followed her, dying after 14 years of retirement, on 2 March 1883.
+Samuel and Elizabeth sold Nemingha to John Gill, and after 32 years of success in NSW and a long association with the Dangars and the AAC, moved to Newcastle (Cooks Hill) in 1869 to retire to "Lucerna", in Lower Church Street, where Elizabeth died 9 years later on 18 November 1878, and Samuel followed her, dying after 14 years of retirement, on 2 March 1883.

 Thomas Cook later donated stained-glass windows in St John's Church, Newcastle in memory of his mother, Elizabeth Cary Cook.
-"Lucerna" had views to the Northeast over Newcastle Harbour, on land now occupied by the Newcastle Conservatorium, Laman St, opposite St Andrew's church [ see reference for photo ].
-Two years after Samuel's death, Cooks Hill School opened in 1885 formalising the name of the suburb.
-Low-lying ground and swamp was found in abundance locally, the market gardens near Marketown on Parry St often flooded due to poor drainage into Cottage Creek, and so elevated land was of some value.
+"Lucerna" had views to the Northeast over Newcastle Harbour, on land now occupied by the Newcastle Conservatorium, Laman St, opposite St. Andrew's church [see reference for photo ].
+Two years after Samuel's death, Cooks Hill School opened in 1885, formalising the name of the suburb.
+Low-lying ground and swamps were found in abundance locally; the market gardens near Marketown on Parry St. often flooded due to poor drainage into Cottage Creek, and so elevated land was of some value.

-Cooks Hill was badly damaged when at 10.27am on 28 December 1989, Newcastle experienced an earthquake measuring 5.5 on the Richter scale which killed 13 people, injured 162 and destroyed or severely damaged over 25,000 buildings, many of which had to be subsequently demolished.
+Cooks Hill was badly damaged when, at 10.27 am on 28 December 1989, Newcastle experienced an earthquake measuring 5.5 on the Richter scale, which killed 13 people, injured 162, and destroyed or severely damaged over 25,000 buildings, many of which had to be subsequently demolished.
 It was the first in Australian history known to claim human lives.